swve/framestack/README.md

 ## Community

-The Framestack community can be found on [GitHub Discussions](https://github.com/swve/framestack/discussions), where you can ask questions, voice ideas, and share your projects.
+The Framestack community can be found on [GitHub Discussions](https://github.com/swve/framestack/discussions)

 ## Contributing